 Extraordinary General Meetings of the Association may be called by the Executive Committee.
-Notice of the meeting, date, time, and location is to be sent via email address of each member eight days prior to the date of such a meeting.
+Notice of the last meeting, date, time, and location is to be delivered in writing to the last known mailing address, fax number or email address of each member, delivered via mail, fax or email eight days prior to the date of such a meeting.